n8chz/prostetnic-chrome/README.md

 # prostetnic-chrome
 Porting [Prostetnic Highlighter](https://github.com/n8chz/prostetnic) to Chromium.

-So far, just the actual highlighting is in place.
+So far, Highlights the text on the page, and stores url and highlight text as key/value pair in local storage.

 TODO:

-Next, persistence of highlights.
+Next, make it re-highlight text when we re-visit a url.

-Next, searchable highlight history.
+Then, searchable highlight history.

-Next, multi-color highlighting.
+Then, multi-color highlighting.